nini3008/Javascrip30-Wes/README.md

 # Javascript30-Wes
-This is Repo dedicated to the Wes Bos 30 day vanilla js challenge.
+This is a Repo dedicated to the Wes Bos 30 day vanilla js challenge.